sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

      - the lower bound of similarity between the quantized output and the floating-point output of the layer in bias_correction; compensation is required for the layer when it falls below this threshold, with a value range of [0,1], default is 0.99
    * - max_float_layers
      - set the number of floating-point layers for search_qtable, default is 5
-   * - chip
+   * - processor
-     - chip type, default is bm1684x
+     - processor type, default is bm1684x
    * - cali_method
      - select the calibration mode; if this parameter is not added, the default is KLD calibration. "use_percentile9999" uses the 99.99 percentile as the threshold. "use_max" uses the absolute maximum value as the threshold. "use_torch_observer_for_cali" uses torch's observer for calibration. "use_mse" uses octav for calibration.
    * - fp_type